stekks/GameOfLifeSwift/README.md

 GameOfLifeSwift
 ===============

 Simple Game of Life implementation for Swift.
-For now only Logic works but could/should be improved

-GUI has yet to be implemented
+Crude GUI implemented.
+Could (and should) be improved.